Absence of covariant singularities in pure gravity: Field space and singularities

 \section{Field space and singularities}

-Like the principle of General Relativity says that physics does not depend on the spacetime coordinates, it is widely accepted that observables (like cross sections) should not depend on the fields parametrisations we use to describe physical processes.
+Like the principle of General Relativity says that physics does not depend on the spacetime coordinates, it is widely accepted that observables (like cross sections) should not depend on the fields parametrisations we use to describe physical processes~\footnote{Expectation values, and more general correlation functions, are also observables in a quantum theory (at least formally).
+However, we should again stress that we focus on the classical level here, for which examples of observables include the field-space curvature invariants, such as the field-space Kretschmann scalar (see Section~\ref{Sgeometry}).
+These objects are rather abstract and it is difficult to conceive a way to measure them directly.
+One thus needs to relate known quantities measured in a laboratory to field-space curvature invariants.
+At the quantum level, on the other hand, the Vilkovisky-DeWitt formalism guarantees that all correlation functions remain covariant under field redefinitions. }.
 The field space $\mathcal S$ was developed in order to treat on the same (geometrical) footing both changes of coordinates in the spacetime $\mathcal M$ and field redefinitions in the functional approach to quantum field theory (for a review, see {\em e.g.}~Refs.~\cite{Parker:2009uva,DeWitt:2007mi}).
-In fact, the action can be written as a functional on $\mathcal S$ in a way that makes it explicitly invariant under spacetime diffeomorphisms and small field variations.~\footnote{Note the technical and substantial fact that coordinate transformations and field redefinitions are not (and should not - more later) be restricted to the ``small'' ones which can be connected with the identity when singularities are present.} For this purpose, all field components are denoted by indices which represent both the spacetime point and the field and tensor components (the so-called DeWitt condensed notation \cite{DeWitt:2003pm}).
-For example, if the theory contains a scalar field $\phi$ and the metric $\bf g$, one collectively writes both fields together as \be \varphi^a = \varphi^{(A,\mu)} = \varphi^A(x^\mu) = \left(\phi(x^\mu), g^{\alpha\beta}(x^\mu)\right) \ . \ee Note that field reparameterizations can be viewed as a particular case of field-space transformations acting on the index $A$ (leaving coordinates unaffected), whereas changes in the spacetime coordinates act both on the argument $x^\mu$ and the tensor indices included in $A$.
+In fact, the action can be written as a functional on $\mathcal S$ in a way that makes it explicitly invariant under spacetime diffeomorphisms and small field variations.~\footnote{Note the technical and substantial fact that coordinate transformations and field redefinitions are not (and should not - more later) be restricted to the ``small'' ones which can be connected with the identity when singularities are present.} For this purpose, all field components are denoted by indices which represent both the spacetime point and the field and tensor components (the so-called DeWitt condensed notation~\cite{DeWitt:2003pm}). {We shall thus reserve capital Latin letters for discrete indices ({\em e.g.}, tensorial, gauge and spinor indices), Greek letters shall correspond to usual spacetime indices and lower-case Latin letters will denote the union of all indices (discrete and continuum, the latter being denoted by spacetime coordinates such as $x^\mu$ or $y^\mu$).} For example, if the theory contains a scalar field $\phi$ and the metric $\bm g$, one collectively writes both fields together as \be \varphi^a = \varphi^{(A,\mu)} = \varphi^A(x^\mu) = \left(\phi(x^\mu), g^{\alpha\beta}(x^\mu)\right) \ . \ee Note that field reparameterizations can be viewed as a particular case of field-space transformations acting on the index $A$ (leaving coordinates unaffected), whereas changes in the spacetime coordinates act both on the argument $x^\mu$ and the tensor indices included in $A$.

 All results regarding coordinate invariance in a given spacetime manifold and field parameterisation should be automatically accounted for in this formalism.
 However, this is partly hindered by the convention which assumes spacetime integration for repeated indices.
 For example, \be \varphi^a\,\varphi_a = \sum_{B\in \mathcal A} \int_{B} \varphi^A(x)\,\varphi_A(x)\,\d\mu(x) \ , \ee where $(B,x^\mu)$ are suitable charts of the atlas $\mathcal A$ for the spacetime $\mathcal M$ and $\d\mu$ a suitable spacetime measure.
 Including the above integration is convenient for the purpose of writing functionals in $\mathcal S$, but makes it more problematic to analyse the nature of local singularities in spacetime.
 Moreover, one typically has $\d\mu=\sqrt{-g}\,\d^4 x$, where $g={\rm det}(\bm g)$ so that the metric $\bm g$ would always play a special role (even if it were not dynamical).